iali17/gazprea-ourapplestory/tests/fail/README.md

          In this test case, the user is trying to cast a tuple type to an integer type, which is invalid so it returns the error above.

+Test Case: errorReturningVector.in
+Outcome: This test case checks to see that they are returning the same size vector to what they expect
+         -Type error: Cannot convert from and integer vector [3] to integer vector [2] on line 1

+          In this test case, the user is returning a vector of a larger size than what is expected from the return statement so it returns the errors above.